NeuralDarsh/AI-Learning-Journey/README.md

 * **Humidity Controller:** A Python IoT simulation implementing hysteresis logic to manage device states based on humidity thresholds.
 * **Matrix Rank Checker:** A NumPy-based tool to calculate the rank of a matrix and verify linear independence for academic and AI applications.
 * **Job Keyword Matcher:** A Python tool using Set operations to analyze skill gaps between a user's profile and Japanese IT job descriptions.
+* **IoT Data Normalizer:** A Python utility using NumPy to perform Min-Max scaling on sensor data, a key step in AI/ML data preprocessing.

 ## 🛠️ Technical Skills Practiced
 * **Languages:** Python 3.x